 - the color of the Cabernet Sauvignon wine is intense red, very dark, with notes tending to purplish which over time change towards a brick hue

 - on the nose, this variety of wine has hints of plum, cherry and currant; Cabernet Sauvignon aged in barrique, on the other hand, takes on notes of chocolate and tobacco.

 - the taste of younger wines is rather harsh and harsh, while the aged ones have a more structured and deeper aroma.
 On the palate there are hints of pine, cedar, chocolate and black olives.

 The wine produced from the Cabernet Sauvignon grape is often used in important lunches and dinners, on special occasions.
 It is ideal to accompany meals with a large number of courses, especially if based on meat, roasts and game.
 The pairing with first courses, especially risotto, and truffle-based dishes is also apt.
 The advice: before drinking it, let it settle for an hour.

 Prices of Cabernet Sauvignon wines

 In our wine shop we offer very fine Cabernet Sauvignon wines.
 We always like to meet the taste of our customers and guarantee the highest quality standard in terms of wines.
-It is for this reason that in our wine shop you can find thick labels, such as the Tancredi wine from the Donnafugata winery, at a price of 25.00 euros per bottle, or the Camelot wine from the Firriato winery, at a price of 23.80 euros.
-We also have fine Cabernet Sauvignon wines but at more popular prices, such as the Cygnus wine produced by the Tasca D’Almerita winery (14.00 euros) and the Angheli wine from the Donnafugata winery (17.50 euros).
+It is for this reason that in our wine shop you can find thick labels, such as the Tancredi wine from the Donnafugata winery, at a price of 25.00 euros for bottle, or the Camelot wine from the Firriato winery, at a price of 23.80 euros or Vigna San Francesco wine from the Tasca D’Almerita winery, at a 33 euros for bottle.